-- 5.23 The following programmes have special regulations that specify exceptions or additions to these regulations: - i all postgraduate taught programmes in the School of Electronic Engineering and Computer Science, including additional special regulations for those with a placement period. - ii all postgraduate taught programmes in the School of Engineering and Materials Science. - iii MSc in Laparoscopic Surgery and Surgical Skills. - iv MA in Education for Clinical Contexts. - v LLM in Technology, Media and Telecommunications Law by Distance Learning. - vi MSc in Astrophysics (and all exit awards from that programme). - vii MSc in Chemical Research (and PgDip exit awards from that programme). - viii MRes in Clinical Research. - ix MSc in Emergency and Resuscitation Medicine. - x MSc in Endocrinology and Diabetes. - xi MSc in Endodontic Practice. - xii MSc in Gastroenterology. - xiii MSc in Mathematics (and all exit awards from that programme). - xiv MSc in Physician Associate Studies. - xv MSc in Trauma Sciences, MSc in Orthopaedic Trauma Sciences, and MSc in Trauma Sciences (Military and Humanitarian).
+- 5.23 The following programmes have special regulations that specify exceptions or additions to these regulations: - i All MSc programmes accredited by the Engineering Council (EngC) in the School of Electronic Engineering and Computer Science and in the School of Engineering and Materials Science. - ii MSc in Laparoscopic Surgery and Surgical Skills. - iii MA in Education for Clinical Contexts. - iv LLM in Technology, Media and Telecommunications Law by Distance Learning. - v MSc in Astrophysics (and all exit awards from that programme). - vi MSc in Chemical Research (and PgDip exit awards from that programme). - vii MRes in Clinical Research. - viii MRes in Economics and MRes in Finance - ix MSc in Emergency and Resuscitation Medicine. - x MSc in Endocrinology and Diabetes. - xi MSc in Endodontic Practice. - xii MSc in Gastroenterology. - xiii MSc in Management of Intellectual Property. - xiv MSc in Mathematics (and all exit awards from that programme). - xv MSc in Paediatric Emergency Medicine - xvi MSc in Physician Associate Studies. - xvii MSc in Prehospital Medicine - xviii MSc in Tactical, Military, Operational and Austere Medicine.